pip Platform Docs

 Claiming Vested Tokens

 To claim vested tokens and fees, the profile owner must first verify their X account on pip.
-Once verified, pip performs two on-chain transactions: it transfers the reward recipient (for the 80% fee share) to the profile owner's wallet, and transfers the vault allocation admin to their wallet — enabling them to claim both fees and vested tokens directly.
+Once verified, pip records the claim in the database and the platform admin distributes accumulated fees and vested tokens to the creator's wallet.

 $PIPAI Token